 The word ‘unification’ is magic to a boxing fan’s ears.
-It conjures up the ghosts of yesteryear, from a time when each weight class had a single champion willing to take on all challengers, whose world title actually meant something.
+It conjures up the ghosts of yesteryear, from a time when each weight class had a single champion willing to take on all challengers, when world titles actually meant something.

 The 140-pound weight class may not be one of the eight original weight divisions but it does have a rich history.
 Hall of Famers such as Wilfred Benitez, Aaron Pryor and Antonio Cervantes have held world titles there, but since the inception of the major alphabet organizations (WBC, WBA, IBF, etc.) its championship had never been unified.
 In fact you have to go back to 1967 to find an undisputed titlist at 140 pounds.